What is Personalised Marketing? Examples & Stats

 Directing the retargeted customers to your website helps increase the site traffic by 210% if the buyer persona is well-baked into the infrastructure.

-And if you happen to serve personalised content there, you find yourself in great luck — sales!
+And if you serve personalised content there, you find yourself in great luck — sales!

-Gaining enough information about your ideal customers and personalising marketing content requires appropriate staffing, dollars, and a big load of time to attain perfection via hit and trial.
+Gaining enough information about your ideal customers and personalising marketing content requires appropriate staffing, dollars, and time to attain perfection via hit and trial.

 So, if you’re intensely focused on generating sales on demand, you may get impatient, which will only backfire, and you will waste every resource.